-This qualification is designed to help learners build the knowldege and skills needed when working under supervision with children and young people from birth to 19 years old.
-It covers a diverse range of job roles and occupational areas in children's settings, including early years.
+This qualification is designed to help learners build the knowledge and skills needed when working under supervision with children aged from birth to five years.
+It covers a diverse range of job roles and occupational areas in children's settings, including Early Years.

-You should be at least 16 years of age and working or volunteering in an early years setting for at least two days a week.
-You must have a DBS check.
+You should be at least 16 years of age and working or volunteering in an Early Years setting for at least two days a week.
+You must also have a DBS check.

 You will be assessed by your tutor or assessor using a range of methods.
 These could include direct observation in the workplace, a portfolio of evidence and written assignments.